 The BHCLR-School of Practical Nursing maintains a contractual partnership with a college or university for the provision of required science and general education courses that are required in the program of study.

-The affiliating college or university in partnership with the school, currently, Geneva College - Portage division (Portage Learning).
-Students completing courses through Portage Learning receive college credit for their courses through Geneva College, which is accredited by the Middle States Commission on Higher Education.
+The affiliating college or university in partnership with the school, currently, University of Arkansas - Pulaski Technical College (UA-PTC).
+Students completing courses through UA-PTC receive college credit for their courses through UA-PTC.

 Clinical